All 4 x 4 solutions of the quantum Yang-Baxter equation: Method

 By expanding the Yang-Baxter equation around the points where two of the spectral parameters coincide, we can then derive the following necessary conditions that $R$ needs to satisfy:

 Plugging \eqref{eq:Rexp} into \eqref{3equ} and letting $u\rightarrow v$ we can recursively solve for every order of $u-v$ independently.
 In particular, at leading order we find the constant Yang--Baxter equation again.
-For the next order we find the following equations
+All other orders give the same linear expression for the highest order contribution plus linear or quadratic corrections to the lower order contributions.
+For example, at the next order we find the following equations

 where we have omitted the explicit spectral dependence since all the matrices $R^{(i)}_{ab}$ depend on the same spectral parameter.
 These equations are not all independent as the first two add up to give the third.
 Notice that for regular $R$-matrices these linear equations are automatically satisfied, but for non-regular $R$-matrices these give non-trivial constraints.
 We can also see that $R^{(1)} = R^{(0)}$ is automatically a solution.
-This degree of freedom corresponds to an overall rescaling of our $R$-matrix and hence we can set the coefficient proportional to $R^{(0)}$ to 0.
+This degree of freedom corresponds to an overall rescaling of our $R$-matrix

+Hence we can set the coefficient proportional to $R^{(0)}$ to 0 by choosing an appropriate normalisation of our $R$-matrix.